open-sdr/openwifi/doc/img_build_instruction/kuiper.md

 ```
 sudo dd bs=512 count=31116288 if=openwifi-xyz.img of=/dev/your_sdcard_dev
 ```
-To have correct count value, better to check the .img file actual situation by "fdisk -l img_filename".
+To have correct count value, better to check the .img file actual situation by "fdisk -l img_filename" (check the number of sectors).

 Then start from the 2nd step of the [Quick start](../../README.md#quick-start) in README.